uqee/angular-evaporate/README.md

 > Current release is in beta stage, it will be released as v2.0.0 when tests added.
+If you're using a 1.x version, please read the corresponding readme from your distribution.

 ## angular-evaporate